-- This SID forwarded to SEBI is in accordance with the SEBI (Mutual Funds) Regulations, 1996 and the guidelines and directives issued by SEBI from time to time. - ii) All legal requirements connected with the launching of the Scheme as also the guidelines, instructions, etc., issued by the Government and any other competent authority in this behalf, have been duly complied with. - iii) The disclosures made in the SID are true, fair and adequate to enable the investors to make a well informed decision regarding investment in the Scheme. - iv) The intermediaries named in the SID and Statement of Additional Information are registered with SEBI and their registration is valid.
+- The SID has been prepared in accordance with the SEBI (Mutual Funds) Regulations, 1996 and the guidelines and directives issued by SEBI from time to time. - ii) All legal requirements connected with the launching of the Scheme as also the guidelines, instructions, etc., issued by the Government and any other competent authority in this behalf, have been duly complied with. - iii) The disclosures made in the SID are true, fair and adequate to enable the investors to make a well informed decision regarding investment in the Scheme. - iv) The intermediaries named in the SID and Statement of Additional Information are registered with SEBI and their registration is valid.